 Yellow Ribbon Program

-This YRP is not automatic, in order to have this program the school needs to enter into an agreement with VA to share the expenses.
+Yellow Ribbon Program is a new inclusion in the GI bill which will cover all resident and tuition fees for a public school.
+YRP is not automatic, in order to have this program the school needs to enter into an agreement with VA to share the expenses.

 Should have served an aggregate of 36 months active duty after September 10, 2001

-Honorably discharged from active duty due to a service-connected disability, and served for 30 continuous day after September 10, 2001
+Honorable discharge from active duty due to a service-connected disability, and served for 30 continuous day after September 10, 2001

 Only veterans are eligible for maximum benefits